Hyvinkää

-Highways (such as Tampere Highway (E12) and Hanko Highway) and rail connections make it one of the suburban commuter centers of Greater Helsinki.
-The city planning has had an emphasis on recreational facilities.
+Highways, such as the Tampere Highway (E12) and Hanko Highway, as well as rail connections, make it one of the suburban commuter centres of the Helsinki Metropolitan Area.
+The city planning has placed emphasis on recreational facilities.

-Some of the more well-known buildings in Hyvinkää are, among others, the Church (1961, Aarno Ruusuvuori) of Hyvinkää and the manor house of Kytäjä.
-The Finnish Railway Museum is located in Hyvinkää.
+Hyvinkää is home to several well-known buildings, including the 1961 church and the Kytäjä manor house.
+Additionally, the Finnish Railway Museum is located in Hyvinkää.
+Kytäjä Golf is located in the village of Kytäjä in the Hyvinkää countryside.

-Hyvinkää is also home to Konecranes, which specializes in the manufacture and service of cranes, and KONE Elevators, the world's third-largest elevator company who manufacture, install and service elevators and escalators.
+Hyvinkää is also home to Konecranes, which specialises in the manufacture and service of cranes, and KONE Elevators, the world's third largest elevator company, which manufactures, installs and services elevators and escalators.

-The workshop of Ruokangas Guitars, the leading Finnish electric guitar maker, was located at Wanha Villatehdas, Hyvinkää until 2011.

-Hyvinkää is known among Scandinavian golf enthusiasts due to Kytäjä Golf, located in the village of Kytäjä located in the countryside of Hyvinkää.
-It offers two courses designed by Tom McBroom: South East Course opened in August 2003, and North West Course in August 2004.